-Goal Description: The Department of Housing and Community Development defines a housing unit as "standard" if it meets the District's Housing Code Standards.
+Goal Description: DHCD defines a housing unit as "standard" if it meets the District's Housing Code Standards.
 "Substandard housing" does not meet federal and local codes and is considered unsafe, unsanitary, or otherwise determined to threaten the health, safety, or general welfare of the community.
 Federal and local funds will be used to address substandard housing and vacant property issues as a result of natural disasters or neglect identified through a series of neighborhood assessments that outline vacant properties, enforcement, acquisition, and disposition.